ibm-cloud-docs/dl/pricing.md

 Data transfer is for Egress only, and varies based on region.
 {:note}

-## Pricing for Direct Link Dedicated global routing charges
+## Pricing for routing charges
 {: #pricing-for-global-routing-charges}

+### Local routing charges

+Local routing is the default routing option.
+It provides access to data centers within the same market as the Direct Link PoP.
+There is no charge for Local routing.

+** I wanted to mention Local routing here to show that default option is at no additional cost to customers  **

+### Global routing charges

 Global routing expands access to include all {{site.data.keyword.cloud_notm}} data centers globally.
 Bandwidth is unmetered and charged monthly based on the market.
 Details on the markets and other considerations can be found in our [FAQs](/docs/infrastructure/dl?topic=dl-faqs#what-are-the-local-routing-and-global-routing-options).